A Story of Resilience

 In 2018, our organization became Byrd Barr Place, named in honor of legendary Seattle civil rights leader Roberta Byrd Barr.

-When Seattle teachers boycotted and demanded desegregation in 1966, Barr was in the ranks and headed a Freedom School — a temporary, free school for African Americans — at the YMCA.
-In 1973, she became principal of Lincoln High School — both the first woman and the first African American to hold such a position in the Seattle Public Schools.
+When Seattle teachers boycotted and demanded desegregation in 1966, Ms. Roberta was in the ranks and headed a Freedom School — a temporary, free school for African Americans — at the YMCA.
+In 1973, she became principal of Lincoln High School — both the first woman and the first African American — to hold such a position in Seattle Public Schools.

 Honoring a Legacy

-We share Barr’s commitment to community, fairness and opportunity.
+We share Ms. Roberta’s commitment to community, fairness and opportunity.
 As Byrd Barr Place, we seek to honor her legacy by continuing to challenge intolerance and injustice as we work to build an equitable future for all.

 Photos courtesy of University of Washington Libraries, Special Collections, SOC18088